 Interferon may be prescribed by your veterinarian.
 Interferon is a natural protein released by cells which have been invaded by viruses and assist the immune response by inhibiting viral replication.

 AZT (azidothymidine) is an antiviral drug used in humans with HIV.
 It can produce quite severe side effects in cats.
-Your cat will need to be closely monitored by his veterinarian.
+A veterinarian will need to closely monitor your cat.

 There is a vaccine for FeLV.
 This is recommended for cats who are at high risk of exposure to the virus.
 No vaccine is 100% effective, so it should not be assumed that a cat is completely safe from infection once it is vaccinated